In a record turnout, Steve Benjamin was elected Mayor of Columbia in April of 2010.

 In 2009, Benjamin drew national attention by representing prominent radio host Tom Joyner and securing a pardon for Joyner's great uncles wrongfully convicted in the death of a 73-year-old Confederate veteran and executed in 1913.
 In a landmark decision, the South Carolina Board of Paroles and Pardons voted unanimously to grant the posthumous pardon, the first for South Carolina in a capital case.

-He is married to the Honorable DeAndrea Gist Benjamin, a circuit court judge in South Carolina's Fifth Judicial Circuit.
-The two are the proud parents of two daughters Bethany (8) and Jordan Grace (5).
+Mayor Benjamin is married to the Honorable DeAndrea Gist Benjamin, Chief Administrative Judge (General Sessions) for South Carolina's Fifth Judicial Circuit.
+The two are the proud parents of two daughters Bethany (9) and Jordan Grace (6).